 Asbestos in Fake Snow

 “Fake snow” is nothing new.
-People have been attempting to either create or simulate snow since at least the last decades of the 19 th century.
-At that time, it was made from cotton batting in a factory located, ironically enough, in Quebec , Canada .
-Other methods of creating fake snow included the use of jeweler’s cotton, popcorn, Epsom salts, ammonia and mica.
+People have been attempting to either create or simulate snow since at least the last decades of the 19th century.
+At that time, it was made from cotton batting.
+Other methods of simulating fake snow included the use of jeweler’s cotton, popcorn, Epsom salts, ammonia and mica.

-Then, in 1928, a fire fighter wrote an article on the subject in which he advised not to use flammable cotton.
-“Use asbestos snow and mica.”
+In 1928, a fire fighter wrote an article on the subject in which he advised not to use flammable cotton, recommending instead to “use asbestos snow and mica.”

-Chrysotile, or “white” asbestos, does indeed resemble the real thing.
+Chrysotile, or “white” asbestos, truly does resemble real snow.
 Throughout the late 1920s and 30s, artificial snow was marketed under dozens of brand names: “White Magic,” “Pure White,” and “Snow Drift.”
-Those who were aware of the hazards of asbestos and remember the famous “Poppy Field” scene in the 1939 MGM film The Wizard of Oz (in which Judy Garland as Dorothy Gale fell asleep) will be appalled to know that the “snow” used in those camera shots was made from 100% industrial grade chrysotile asbestos—despite the fact that the health hazards of asbestos had been known for several years (the Wicked Witch of the West had nothing on Johns-Manville)!
+Those who remember the famous poppy field scene in the 1939 MGM film The Wizard of Oz (in which Judy Garland as Dorothy Gale fell asleep) will be appalled to know that the “snow” used in those camera shots was made from 100% industrial-grade chrysotile asbestos—despite the fact that the health hazards of asbestos had been known for several years.

-The outbreak of the Second World War and the demand for asbestos as fireproofing in sea-going vessels and other military applications put an end to the market for asbestos “snow”.
-Since then, other types of fake snow have come on the market, made from various substances;according to a chemistry professor who maintains an on-line blog, it's possible to make artificial snow at home from polyacrylate (used in disposable diapers and as soil conditioners) and water.
+During World War II, the demand for asbestos as fireproofing product aboard U.S. Navy ships and other military applications put an end to the market for asbestos “snow.”
+Since then, other types of fake snow have come on the market, made from various substances.
+According to a chemistry professor who maintains an online blog, it's possible to make artificial snow at home from polyacrylate (used in disposable diapers and as soil conditioners) and water.